Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Better safe than sorry!

 Botulism is not like the other food poisoning most of us have had at some time in our lives (with the diarrhea, stomach cramps & vomiting).
 Symptoms of botulism include facial paralysis, drooping eyelids, double or blurred vision, dry mouth, change in voice, and difficulty swallowing.
 With a sufficient dose of toxin, symptoms may progress rapidly and descending paralysis may result in respiratory failure.
-But, thankfully, there is an anti-toxin available!

 In the old days, people would get botulism from corn that was not canned correctly.
 Before mainstream canning, they used to recommend you heat your canned food (especially corn) to a boil for a certain length of time.